SheilendraSingh/pathfinderVisualizer/MultiThreadingInCpp.md

 @ Multi Threading in C++ -

 1. Multithreading is a technique where a program is divided into smaller units of execution called thread.
-2. Each thread run independently but shares resources like memory, allowing tasks to ve performed simultaneously.
+2. Each thread run independently but shares resources like memory, allowing tasks to be performed simultaneously.
 3. This helps improve performance by utilizing multiple CPU cores efficiently.

 @ Importance of Multithreading -

 1. Leverages Cpu cores to execute tasks in parallel, reducing overall execution time.
-2. Keeps application responsive by running background operation withouot blocking the main theard.
+2. Keeps application responsive by running background operation without blocking the main theard.
    For example - In a word document one thread does auto formatting along with the main thread.
 3. Makes it easier to handle large workloads or multiple simultaneous operations such as servers or real-time systems.

 @ Common Operations on Thread -